VickyHowe/Note-Taking-App/README.md

 2. Open a web browser and navigate to `http://localhost:(match port number you set)/` to access

+### Referencing the API
+The API is documented using Swagger.
+You can access the API documentation by navigating to `http://localhost:(Portyouchose)/api-info`

 ## References
 Throughout this project I referenced Blackbox ai to aid in troubleshoot issues when I got stuck.